-Our chef for Monday and Tuesday’s Japanese craft and culture days is Migiwa Ozawa.
+Our chef for Monday’s Kintsugi day is Migiwa Ozawa.
 Migiwa moved to NZ in 1996 and in 2013 , she founded Tutu Company which focuses on liaising between the Japanese and NZ film industry and catering for film productions by providing bento boxes.
 She is also qualified as a ‘Shoku-iku’ or food education instructor.

 Migiwa’s passion is combining the contemporary western lifestyle with a Japanese tradition, resulting in ‘LOHAS’ – Life of Health and Sustainability.
 The LOHAS philosophy includes ‘Hara Hachi bun me’ (eat to 80% of fullness); ‘Osusowake’ (share with others) and ‘Mottainai’ (zero waste).

 Migiwa will demonstrate a number of classic bento box items and all participants will enjoy lunch together.

 japanese craft & culture Days